RosettaCommons/demos/tutorials/Tutorial_8_Constraints/Tutorial_8_Constraints.md

 #Constraints
 Many of the biological problems users wish to solve with Rosetta involve some biological or functional considerations that may not be reflected within a PDB file or evaluated by normal score functions.
 Constraints are a general way of scoring how well a structure adheres to these additional considerations; for example, one might wish to relax a structure with constraints in place to ensure that suspected disulfides are maintained.

-######Further constraints that Rosetta can handle:

-* Distance contraints
-* Torsional contraints
-* other angle contraits
-* Ambigous contrainst
-* Density contraints

 Constraints work in the following way:

 1. Some measure is calculated in a given conformation (e.g. 3.2 A)
-2. There a suitable function that described which values are good and which ones are bad.
-E.g. the ideal bond length could be the minimum of a parablic function (harmonic potential).
+2. There is a suitable function that describes which values are good and which ones are bad, e.g. the ideal bond length could be the minimum of a parabolic function (harmonic potential).
 By evaluating the function for the measured value, a penalty is calculated.
-For the harmonic point:tential, the penalty increases the further away the measured bond length is from the ideal length.
+For the harmonic potential, the penalty increases the further away the measured bond length is from the ideal length.
 3. This penalty is multiplied by a weighting factor and added to the energy.

 For example, a simple constraint might measure the distance between two atoms, subtract the ideal distance, and subtract the difference from the score.
 That constraint might look like this: